BenyChernyak1/SortCsv/README.md

 * The path for the initial CSV file
 * Column number to perform the sort operation
 * Maximum number of lines in memory

+## Importent
+Please set up a resources folder as a "Resources Root folder"